-I then realised that by building up my knowledge, I was trying to get to the point where I had such an aha moment that I would be able to get rid of fear and anxiety and just go out and live again.
-I realised this approach would never bring any real results and would be an endless waiting period and that if I wanted my life back, then I had to take the plunge and go out and live it once again.
+I initially thought that by building up my knowledge, I would get to the point where I had such an aha moment that I would be able to overcome my fear and anxiety and just go out and live again.
+I finally realised that this approach would never bring any real results and would be an endless waiting period and that if I wanted my life back, then I had to take the plunge and go out and live it once again.

 Recovering from anxiety beyond just knowledge

-My mind would come up with every reason I should stay within my comfort zones, as it would falsely believe that it was keeping me safe.
+During this time, my mind would come up with every reason I should stay within my comfort zones, as it falsely believed that it was keeping me safe.
 I don’t blame it as all I had done so far is teach it that the outside was to be avoided.
-It was just doing the job it was designed to do and trying to protect me, but I needed to teach it that life was not something to be avoided; I had to show it that I was fine and I did not require its protection anymore and it was now OK to turn his fear response down.
+So it was just doing the job it was designed to do and trying to protect me, but I now needed to teach it that life was not something to be avoided.
+I had to show it that I was fine, that I did not require its protection anymore and it was now OK to turn his fear response down.